Slam Dunk (manga): Manga

 Written and illustrated by Takehiko Inoue, Slam Dunk was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from October 1, 1990, to June 17, 1996.
 The 276 individual chapters were originally collected in 31 tankōbon volumes under Shueisha's Jump Comics imprint, with the first being published on February 8, 1991, and the final volume on October 3, 1996.
 It was later reassembled into 24 kanzenban volumes under the Jump Comics Deluxe imprint from March 19, 2001, to February 2, 2002.
 A 20 volume shinsōban edition was published between June 1 and September 1, 2018.
 On November 8, 2022, a book imitating an issue of Weekly Shōnen Jump and collecting 24 select chapters of the original manga was published under the title Slam Dunk Jump.

 In North America, an English version of Slam Dunk was published by the now-defunct Gutsoon!
 Entertainment, which serialized the title in their manga anthology Raijin Comics from 2002 to 2004.
 Five collected volumes were published under Gutsoon's Raijin Graphic Novels imprint.
 They were released from July 2, 2003, until May 5, 2004.
 After Gutsoon! went out of business, the license for Slam Dunk was purchased by Viz Media, which published a preview of the series in the December 2007 issue of the North American edition of Shonen Jump.
 Slam Dunk began serialization in the magazine, starting with the May 2008 issue, as well as in tankōbon format with the first being published on September 2, 2008.
 The 31st and final volume was released on December 3, 2013.
+In June 2026, Viz Media announced that it will release the series in a deluxe edition starting in Q2 2027.